louis-pvs/tic-tac-toe/README.md

 import "Demo.scss";
 ```
 Because `Demo.scss` is refrence by `Demo.jsx`, when `Demo.jsx` is removed from the project, styling within `Demo.scss` will be dismiss along with the reference file.
 (And ofcourse `Demo.scss` should only contains what's relate to `Demo.jsx`, component base approach.)

+### Q: Why choose `@testing-library/react`?
+A: `@testing-library/react` provide very similiar API with browser to do DOM manipulation, for example `.querySelector()`, `new MouseEvent()`.
+All these familiar API give other developers easy to pick up this library if they are already familiar with browser API.

+### Q: What is all the `__` and `--` in CSS classnames?
+A: They are naming convention call [BEM](http://getbem.com/naming/), one of the solution to avoid css naming from poluting each other when project grows large.